benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

 7. Transfers, Holds, Refunds

-    * We will make commercially reasonable efforts to make Transfers available to Maintainers promptly.
+    * We will make commercially reasonable efforts to make Transfers promptly available to Maintainers.
 However:
-      * Completion of a Transfer is dependent on you (the Maintainer) providing accurate and up-to-date information in your BugPile, Software Forge, and Payment Processor accounts.
+      * Completion of a Transfer depends on you (the Maintainer) providing accurate and up-to-date information in your BugPile, Software Forge, and Payment Processor accounts.
       * We do not guarantee that Transfers will be available to you (the Maintainer) within any specific time frame.
       * We expressly disclaim any and all responsibility for delays in Transfers, and any consequences arising from such delays.

     * We may choose, at our sole discretion and without prior notice, to issue refunds for a Bug Report Campaign, up to and including the entire amount donated to the Bug Report Campaign.
 We may issue refunds for several reasons, including but not limited to:
       * We have determined that a Bug Report Campaign does not comply with these Terms of Service.
-      * The Maintainer has not cooperated with our requests for further information about the Bug Report Campaign, in order to verify that it complies with these Terms of Service.
+      * You (the Maintainer) have not cooperated with our requests for further information about your Bug Report Campaign, in order to verify that it complies with these Terms of Service.
-      * To comply with applicable laws or regulations, or to comply with a court order, injunction, or writ.
+      * In order to comply with applicable laws or regulations, or to comply with a court order, injunction, or writ.

     * We may, at our sole discretion, place a hold on a Bug Report Campaign, restrict Transfers, reverse Transfers, or secure reserves in order to protect our Users.
 We may initiate these actions for several reasons, including but not limited to:
       * We need more information about a Bug Report Campaign, in order to verify that it complies with these Terms of Service.